-UPDATE: This post was originally written over a year ago, and as I was just re-reading it I thought it would be a good repeat for Father's Day weekend.
+UPDATE: This post was originally written several years ago, and as I was just re-reading it I thought it would be a good repeat for Father's Day weekend.
 I was feeling a bit nostalgic and missing my family home...especially the ones who made that home so special.
 Read on:

 This is the door to my childhood home.
 My parents' home.
 I lived there from the time I was seven until I left to get married at the age of almost 19. (okay, I was still just 18, but very mature for my age!)
 My Dad built this home, and he and my mother lived in this house for over fifty years.
 They both died in the home they loved, and their wish to remain in their home until they died came true.

 Seeing this picture of the door leading to my parents' home posted on my niece's Facebook page today kind of hit me right between the eyes and deep within my heart.
 Why?
 Because this door is closed.
 This door is now locked, and it will never again be open to welcome our family to the joys and happiness that we once shared within.